 Sensual desires are the cravings we have for the five strands of sense pleasure, or for pleasant forms of sounds, smells, tastes, feelings, and thoughts.
 Some desires may be subtle while others may grip us intensely.

 Either way, remember that they are just emotions and observe them without judging or reacting.
-We all like to taste good food, listen to nice music, look at beautiful things, and dream up big ideas about people and places.
-These things aren't evil or perverse; there is no problem with sense objects per se.
+We all like to taste good food, listen to nice music, look at beautiful things, and fantasize about people and places.
+The underlying tendencies behind these pursuits of wanton sensual pleasures are, I want this!
+I want that!
+I want it all!
+These things are not evil or perverse; there is no problem with sense objects per se.
 However, our attachment to these things can delay progress in cultivating mindfulness.
-There's nothing wrong with looking out the window on a scenic drive, but if we stop every twenty yards to soak up the scenes, we'll never reach our destination.
+There is nothing wrong with looking out the window on a scenic drive, but if we stop every twenty yards to soak up the scenes, we will never reach our destination.